Abelian Surfaces over totally real fields are Potentially Modular: Introduction

 \begin{rem} There are situations where we don't prove (even potentially) the paramodular conjecture for $A$.
 This is due to the presence of non-trivial endomorphisms of~$A$ over $\Qbar$.
 Nevertheless, we always express the $L$-function of $A$ using automorphic forms on groups $\mathrm{GL}_i/K$ for $i \in \{1,2,4\}$ and $K$ a number field, and thus establish Conjecture~\ref{conj:serre}. \end{rem}

 On the surface, the modularity conjecture for abelian surfaces appears to be a generalization of the modularity conjecture for elliptic curves.
 However, this analogy is somewhat misleading.
 Elliptic curves are regular motives with weights $(0,1)$, whereas abelian surfaces are irregular motives with weights $(0,0,1,1)$.
 On the automorphic side, weight $2$ Hilbert modular cuspforms occur in a single degree of the Betti and coherent cohomology of the Hilbert modular varieties.
 Under mild assumptions, there is an elliptic curve associated to any Hilbert modular cuspidal eigenform with rational Hecke field.

 In contrast, weight $2$ Hilbert--Siegel modular cuspforms only occur in the coherent cohomology of the Hilbert--Siegel modular variety.
-Moreover, in the ``generic case'', they occur in degrees~$0$ to~$[F:\Q]$.
+More precisely, a holomorphic weight $2$ Hilbert--Siegel modular cuspidal eigenform can be viewed as a section of a line bundle $\omega^2$ over the Hilbert--Siegel modular variety $X$; here~$X$ is a smooth algebraic variety defined over~$\Q$ of dimension~$3[F:\Q]$ which parametrizes abelian schemes of dimension~$2[F:\Q]$ equipped with an action of~$\OL_F$, a level structure, and a polarization.
+Moreover, in the ``generic case'', such an eigenform contributes to cohomology in degrees~$0$ to~$[F:\Q]$.
 Since the Hecke eigenvalues associated to such modular forms are not realized in the \'etale cohomology of a Shimura variety, we don't know how to associate a ``motive'' to a weight $2$ Hilbert--Siegel modular cuspidal eigenform, but only a compatible system of Galois representations which should correspond to the system of $\ell$-adic realizations of this motive.
 These Galois representations are constructed by using congruences.

 From a technical point of view, it turns out that the modularity conjecture for abelian surfaces over a totally real field~$F$ is closely related to the~$2$-dimensional odd Artin conjecture for~$F$ (now a theorem), which is the existence of a bijection preserving $L$-functions between the following objects: